jmanthony3/Archimedes/docs/class/engr-851-001-integrated-computational-materials-engineering/multiscale-modeling.md

 | Comparison of DFT and MEAM parameters for Al. |

 The required parameter is dislocation mobility in dislocation dynamics.
-E.g. we can find hardening parameters within single crystals.
+E.g. we can find hardening parameters within #single-crystals.
 These calculations can also handle point defects and vacancies.

 | ![](../../../attachments/engr-851-001-integrated-computational-materials-engineering/hardening_regime_to_define_220118_184420_EST.png) |